 For instance, in student life, casual work can be irregular and youth allowance claims can take time to be processed, so at times it can be hard to come up with the cash for important study purchases such as textbooks and laptops.

 Outside of tuition itself, textbooks are the biggest expense for uni students.
-A Universities Australia study in 2013 found that the average student is shelling out $600 a year for textbooks.
-That’s a lot of money spent on books which many students barely read yet still manage to pass their subjects.
+In their 2024 Textbook Affordability Project, the James Cook University library found that the average price of prescribed texts for 72 core first-year subjects was $119 per book, potentially leading to annual costs of up to $1,500 per student.
+That's a lot of money spent on books which many students barely read yet still manage to pass their subjects.

 Also, a decent laptop for taking notes (or making memes) in a lecture can also set you back at least a few hundred dollars, which isn't something every student has lying around.